 Today the use of evidence within the healthcare industry has evolved to include a relatively new area: employee engagement.

 Meaningful employee engagement — a key driver of healthcare quality — is now a critical issue.
 In the US, hospitals no longer have access to an open checkbook.
 Since 2012, under the Affordable Care Act (ACA), the federal government has considered patient satisfaction surveys when determining hospital reimbursement levels.
 More recently, it has started boiling down patient feedback into a five-star rating, making it easier for consumers to use information on the Hospital Compare website.
 The bottom line?
 If patients are not satisfied, healthcare organizations earn less money.

 Short of putting a chocolate on patient beds every night, what’s a hospital to do?
 The clear answer is to boost patient satisfaction through evidence-based HR programs that support, develop, and enable committed, skilled workers.

 Healthcare organizations need look no farther than the likes of Southwest Airlines and Zappos for examples.
 These businesses have recognized that an engaged workforce leads to productivity, which leads to happy customers, which in turn leads to revenue growth and profitability.

-Called the “Service-Profit Chain,” as described in this HBR article, these are all links in the operating strategy and service delivery system of successful customer-centric businesses.
+Called the “Service-Profit Chain,” these are all links in the operating strategy and service delivery system of successful customer-centric businesses.
 In healthcare, this is the “Service-Value Chain,” linking employee commitment and dedication to a better patient experience.